-Everyone wants a cool computer even in hot summer days.
-What they don’t know is that keeping PC cool is not that easy.
-Because computer consists of a lot of parts and almost each part generate heat while performing tasks.
+Computer overheating is nightmare for overclockers or game lovers.
+That’s why they always need cool computer even in hot summer days.
+But what they don’t understand is that keeping PC cool and prevent it from overheating is not that easy.
+Because computer consists of lot of parts and almost each part generate heat while performing tasks.
 The CPU temp, graphics card temperature and power supply unit are the main culprits of causing computer overheating.
 Sometimes PC Overheating may lead to unexpected shutdowns, lost data, and hardware damage.

-But how hot is too hot for CPU and other PC components?
-Well every computer hardware component has different temperature.
-Each of them can withstand different levels of heat.
-For example; i7 processors can get up to 105 degrees C whereas, hard drives have a lower operating temperature of 70 degrees C. Hence computer overheating varies because every computer part has different temperature limits.
+Well PC temperature depends upon different hardware component.
+As each part has different temperature and these hardware parts can withstand different levels of heat.
+For example; i7 CPU temperature can get up to 105 degrees C whereas, hard drives have a lower operating temperature of 70 degrees C. Hence computer overheating varies because every computer part has different temperature limits.

-All PC cooling system whether they are desktop or laptop computer, dissipate much of their heat out of the computer’s case with the help of several fans which are the main computer system cooling parts.
-In case, hot air is not removed properly, the computer temperature can get so hot to cause serious damage to your PC.
-Therefore, it’s advisable to monitor your PC regularly, although keeping your computer cool should be a top priority.
+All PC cooling system whether they are desktop or laptop computer, dissipate much of their heat out of the computer’s case with the help of several PC fans.
+These computer fans are the main computer system cooling parts.
+In case, hot air is not removed properly, the computer overheating problem can get so serious that it can cause damage to your PC.
+Therefore, it’s advisable to monitor your PC temperature regularly, although keeping your computer cool should be a top priority.

-Below are eleven solutions to prevent computer overheating.
-Most of them are free or some are little inexpensive. so there’s really no excuse to let your computer overheating and cause high PC temperature.
-Apply these methods to keep your computer cool.
+Here are explained best eleven solutions to prevent computer overheating.
+Most of them are free or some are little inexpensive.
+So, there’s really no excuse to left your computer overheating while there exists easy DIY tips to prevent computer overheating.
+Apply these methods to keep your computer cool and lower PC temperature.

 Allow for Air Flow